pmndrs/react-three-fiber/readme.md

 import { Canvas, useFrame } from '@react-three/fiber'

 function Box(props) {
-  // This reference will give us direct access to the THREE.Mesh object const ref = useRef()
+  // This reference gives us direct access to the THREE.Mesh object const ref = useRef()
-  // Set up state for the hovered and active state const [hovered, setHover] = useState(false) const [active, setActive] = useState(false)
+  // Hold state for hovered and clicked events const [hovered, hover] = useState(false) const [clicked, click] = useState(false)
   // Subscribe this component to the render-loop, rotate the mesh every frame useFrame((state, delta) => (ref.current.rotation.x += 0.01))
   // Return the view, these are regular Threejs elements expressed in JSX